DannyNunez/tuts-presentations/javascript/definitive-guide-notes/chapter-3/Numbers/README.md

 An ordinary JS object is an unordered collection of named values.
 JS also defines a special object know as an array.
 The array object represents and ordered collection of numbered values.

+#functions

+JS defines another special kind of object, known as a function.
+A function is an object that has executable code associated with it.
+A function may be invoked to run that executable code and return a computed value.

+Functions that are written to be used (with the new operator) to initialize a newly created object are know as constructors.

+Reading log May 3rd 2018
+Last Page 45